SCE-Development/ChatSCE/README.md

 ### Setup Environment Variables
 - Create a .env file based on the dotenv_example
+- IP is your local IP (0.0.0.0 can also be used; use localhost when accessing the API instead of the IP if using this method)
+- Port number can be any port that isn't already occupied by another process

 ### Run
 - `python ./main.py`
-- Access API with localhost:5000
+- Access API with localhost:[port_number]

 ### Unit Tests
 - `pytest` or `python -m pytest` if pytest does not work